How Internet Speed Works

 Save time and effort by comparing a range of NBN plans and providers online

-What would we do without the Internet?
-If your answer is, ‘have an actual conversation with an actual human’, well then … hi Mum, we’re working now, we’ll call you later.
+What would we do without the internet?
+If your answer is, ‘Have an actual conversation with an actual human’, well then … hi Mum, we’re working now, we’ll call you later.

-For most of us, having a functional Internet connection is essential for most aspects of our lives.
-That’s why it’s so important to find out how Internet speed works, how much you might need and what you can do to push it faster.
+For most of us, having a functional internet connection is essential for most aspects of our lives.
+That’s why it’s so important to find out how internet speed works, how much you might need, and what you can do to push it faster.
 Luckily, your good friends at iSelect are here to help you out.

-How do I measure Internet speed?
+How do I measure internet speed?

-The most common measure for Internet speed is Mbps: megabits per second.
+The most common measure for internet speed is Mbps: megabits per second.

 For those of you who aren’t shameless tech nerds like us, a megabit is just a measure of data.
 It’s a useful measure because it’s not too big or too small.
 Kind of like how we measure the distance a car travels in kilometres rather than centimetres.

-An Internet connection that can download more megabits per second can get the data to you faster.
+An internet connection that can download more megabits per second can get the data to you faster.
 This includes how quickly it can stream video from services like Netflix or receive content when you game online.
 Generally speaking, here’s a breakdown of comfortable speeds for different online activities:

-Streaming video in high definition (4K), downloading large filesLess than 60Mbps
+Streaming video in high definition At least 15 Mbps

-What Internet speeds can I get as part of the NBN?
+What internet speeds can I get as part of the NBN?

 Most providers offer a range of plans for people who are connected to Australia’s National Broadband Network (NBN).